wp-plugins/jetpack-widget-visibility/readme.txt

 * [JP Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.

 == Changelog ==

+= 3.4.1 =

+* Bug Fix: Correct some caching of visibility results that may get evaluated too soon.

 = 3.2.1 =